schneyra/martinschneiderme-11ty/website/articles/16-meta-element-theme-color/index.md

     - changelog
 ---

-With the <a href="https://developer.apple.com/safari/download/" data-type="URL" data-id="https://developer.apple.com/safari/download/">latest developer preview of Safari</a> there's support for the meta element with the name <code><a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name/theme-color" data-type="URL" data-id="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name/theme-color">theme-color</a></code>.
+With the <a href="https://developer.apple.com/safari/download/">latest developer preview of Safari</a> there's support for the meta element with the name <code><a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name/theme-color">theme-color</a></code>.
 While there was some support mostly on Android phones, it is now also possible to modify the color of the tab bar of Apples browser on macOS.
 The support for media queries seems to be new.
 So first I've added these two lines way up in the <code>head</code>-Element of my template to set the color to match the background color of my website.

 ```html
 <meta